 Before and during your hospital stay, you will meet a number of nurses who perform different jobs.
 Some nurses attend to your daily health care needs in the hospital; others assist surgeons in the operating room; others work in hospital admissions, and in some cases, visit patients at home.

 Occupational Therapist

-Trained to teach you how to perform activities of daily living, such as dressing and bathing.
+Trained to teach you how to perform activities of daily living, such as dressing and bathing, before and during your hospital stay.

 Physical Therapist